gyevnarb/gyevnarb.github.io_/docs/index.markdown

 I am first-year PhD student at the University of Edinburgh, and my interests broadly lie in the fields of explainable AI, causal reasoning, and conversational agents.
 Most explainable AI systems rely on post-hoc explanations based on e.g. feature importance, however these explanations are difficult to justify causally and only provide instance-level explanations which often ignore the overall structure of the decision making process.
-To give satisfying answers to real-world questions we must incorporate the appropriate causal information into our replies, while appealing to the social nature of people requires a dialogue-oriented approach to the explanation process.
+To give satisfying answers to real-world questions we must incorporate the appropriate causal information into our replies, while appealing to the social nature of people requires a dialogue-oriented explanation process.

 My current research focuses on building [trustworthy AI](https://ec.europa.eu/futurium/en/ai-alliance-consultation.1.html) for autonomous vehicles to support their wider public adoption.
-In particular, I am looking to achieve this goal by integrating causally explainable methods with autonomous vehicle motion planning (e.g. [IGP2](https://www.five.ai/igp2)) and semantic dialogue systems to deliver relevant and timely explanations about the behaviour of the car.
+In particular, I am looking to achieve this goal by integrating causally explainable methods with autonomous vehicle motion planning (e.g. [IGP2](https://www.five.ai/igp2)) and semantic dialogue systems to deliver relevant and timely explanations about the behaviour of the vehicle.

 ## bio

+I am originally from the small suburban town of Göd located some 30 minutes north of Budapest, Hungary.
+I did my undergraduate education at the University of Edinburgh and gained a first-class integrated master's degree in informatics (MInf).
+My thesis supervisor was [Maria Wolters](https://www.inf.ed.ac.uk/people/staff/Maria_Wolters.html) with whom I worked on understanding how and why users deleted or hid their user accounts on social media during the early days of the COVID-19 pandemic.

+I have also completed a research internship at [Five](https://www.five.ai/), where I helped with the evaluation of an interpretable goal-based motion planner for autonomous vehicles called [IGP2](https://www.five.ai/igp2).

 ## personal